naredula-jana/PerfTools/Netty_Vs_Tomcat/README.md

 - pinning the cpu cores for camel worker threads and rest controller threads. these are highly io intensive, so by pinning the threads it improves the cpu efficiency further.
 - camel worker threads will be sleeping if there is no request, instead of sleeping it can spin continuously in the user space, by doing this it improves the latency and throughput. on other hand it waste the cpu cycles by spinning, this optimisation is well suited for high end machines with the dedicated cores.
 - Improving the efficiency of Hysterix and Camel Aggregator threads.
 Currently these threads are dynamic and created when there are requests.
+- making zero context switches and zero futex calls:  by pinning thread to the cpu and spinning the thread during idle will achieve it, for this variable thread pool like camel-aggregator and hysterix need to make constant number of threads,  this improves the latency  and throughput to the maximum.
+This is suitable for highend servers.

 ## Papers related to syscall impact on performance: